nuclearfog/Tagger/README.md

 Hashtag-highlighting

-- highlight #hashtags and @usernames and makes them clickable
+- highlight #hashtag and @username and makes them clickable
 - customizable color
 - easy to use